FernandoMatiasGonzalez/FernandoMatiasGonzalez/README.md

 Hi there!
 I'm Matías
 </p>

 I'm an industry technology analyst with over 15 years of experience, bringing a strong foundation in data science and AI honed at Bocconi and MIT.
 My expertise includes ensemble methods, neural networks, and other machine learning techniques, applying Python frameworks for large-scale data analysis.
-I have a proven track record of developing impactful projects across industries, translating complex data into valuable business insights.
-I'm passionate about leveraging data science to drive insights and innovation in various industries as well as scientific projects.
+I have a track record of developing impactful projects across industries, translating complex data into valuable business insights.

+I'm passionate about leveraging data science to drive insights and innovation in industries as well as scientific projects.

 - 💬 Feel free to ask me about **Data Science, Analytics, AI, Machine Learning, Industry Projects, and more!**